 "That's the look I like to see."
 She pulled his mouth down to hers.
 "We have lots of time before that meeting."

-She leaned up, whispered in his ear.
+She leaned up and whispered some ideas in his ear.
 He blushed but let her lead him back up to the loft.

 Much later, he whispered into her ear, "Don't fall asleep.
 We have to go soon."